lyarenei/mausmakro/README.md

 At this moment, Mausmakro can be installed from test pip instance: `pip install -i https://test.pypi.org/simple/ mausmakro` Alternatively, you can clone this repository and install it locally: `pip install .`

+If you are on macOS, you also need to give following permissions to your terminal:
+- Screen recording
+- Input monitoring
+- Accessibility

 There are four modes available, check, record, show-coords and interpret.
 An example for interpreting a macro can be `python -m mausmakro interpret -f foobar.mkr -m save_me` Which will interpret macro named `save_me` in file `foobar.mkr` in an infinite loop.